Directives

 Summarize the financial performance.

-Templates and sigils can be mixed in the same prompt:
+Templates and sigils can appear in the same prompt:

 @memory('customer history')